-Besides, the last thing you want to develop on your trainer is bad habits that you then bring back out on the road with you.
+Besides, the last thing you want to develop on your trainer is bad habits that you bring back on the road.

 Summing things up

 But are a new pair of road bike shoes necessary?
-Well, it depends on your situation, your budget and just how forgiving your partner is.
+Well, it depends on your situation, your budget, and how forgiving your partner is.

-They do provide an opportunity to experiment with different pedal and shoe setups that might help you when you are next on the roads, and a spare pair of shoes are never a bad idea when riding in the elements.
+They provide an opportunity to experiment with different pedal and shoe setups that might help you when you are next on the roads, and a spare pair of shoes is never a bad idea when riding in the elements.

-If you are like me though, any excuse is a good excuse for new cycling gear, rain hail or shine.
+If you are like me, any excuse is good for new cycling gear, rain, hail, or shine.

-What other equipment do I need to use indoor cycling apps like Zwift?
-Apart from your bike, shoes and your trainer, if you are wanting to use apps like Zwift, you may need a power meter/speed sensor, as well as a way to mount your smart device to watch the peloton and readings in real-time.
+What other equipment do I need for indoor cycling apps like Zwift?
+Apart from your bike, shoes, and your trainer, if you want to use apps like Zwift, you may need a power meter/speed sensor and a way to mount your smart device to watch the peloton and readings in real-time.

 Can you use any bike on a

-Can I leave my bike in my trainer?
+Can I leave my bike in my trainers?
 As long as you have connected it correctly in the first place, you should see no issues with leaving your bike in your trainer for extended periods of time.
-Just make sure you have the trainer properly adjusted for the size of your rear axle and you will be fine.
+Just ensure you have the trainer properly adjusted for the size of your rear axle, and you will be fine.